 Big Idea Project gives students the space to connect their passion with their learning.
 They choose their project topic and then they create meaningful work that makes a positive impact on others.
 Here’s a sample of the work they do.

 Big Idea Project is a service learning project that encourages students not just to ‘volunteer’ but to lead deeper impact that connects to their own passions and purpose.
 They get to be a part of something bigger than just their class and school.
 You will probably find that as the project progresses, your student will be excited and motivated by doing meaningful work that empowers them to unlock potential they didn’t know they had.

 Projects are completely student created and student-led.
-Teachers provide all the resources teams need.
-The project may seem daunting at first, but students rise to the challenge and point back to their work was the pinnacle moment of their high school experience.
+Teachers provide lessons and guidance that teams need.
+The project may seem daunting at first, but students rise to the challenge and point back to their work as the pinnacle moment of their high school experience.

 The time commitment varies by students and teams.
 Teachers often give students many opportunities to work on their projects in class.

-We ask parents to provide personal contact information for their students only so that we can offer them the opportunities afforded to BIP alumni such as professional training, seminars, networking with business leaders and opportunities for college and job readiness.
+We ask parents to opt-in student personal contact information only so that we can offer students the opportunities afforded to BIP alumni such as professional training, seminars, networking with business leaders and opportunities for college and job readiness.
 Providing this personal contact information is optional, though strongly encouraged for their future success.

 If parents opt to not fill out the Student Participation Agreement, their student cannot participate.